Newsboys: 1990s

 The 1996 follow-up album Take Me to Your Leader was recorded with an expanded line up with new additions bassist Phil Joel and keyboardist Jeff Frankenstein.
-The album produced three more pop No. 1 hits: "Reality", "Let It Go", and the title track, two rock No. 1 hits: "Cup O' Tea" and "Breathe", as well as fan favourite and concert staple "Breakfast".
+The album produced three more pop number 1 hits: "Reality", "Let It Go", and the title track, two rock number 1 hits: "Cup O' Tea" and "Breathe", as well as fan favourite and concert staple "Breakfast".
 This album also won the group's third Dove, this time for "Recorded Music Packaging of the Year".
 This album spawned the Newsboys' first movie, Down Under the Big Top (1996), which was based on the song "Reality".

 In late 1997 just after completing the Take Me To Your Leader Tour, lead singer John James announced he would be leaving the band to start a preaching ministry.
 In 2007 he told UK Christian magazine Cross Rhythms that he had actually been pushed out due to a drug and alcohol addiction.
 James recalled that at one point, he was drinking at least one carton of alcohol per day, and sometimes took the stage while under the influence.
 James said that other members likely saw he was spiraling long before he confided in Furler while recording the vocals for Step Up to the Microphone.

 With his departure, Furler moved from drums to vocals and auditions were held for the now-vacant drum position.
 Eventually, Duncan Phillips, who had previously played keyboards and percussion for the band moved over to the drum kit.
-From 1998 to 2003, the band's line-up of Furler, bassist Phil Joel, guitarist Jody Davis, keyboardist Jeff Frankenstein and Phillips stayed constant and in 1997 Newsboys hit the studio to record Step Up to the Microphone.
-The first post-James record, Step Up to the Microphone, sold well and produced four No. 1 hits: "Entertaining Angels", "WooHoo", "Believe", and the title track.
+From 1998 to 2003, the band's line-up of Furler, bassist Phil Joel, guitarist Jody Davis, keyboardist Jeff Frankenstein and Phillips stayed constant and in 1997 Newsboys hit the studio to record their next album.

+The first post-James record, Step Up to the Microphone, sold well and produced four number 1 hits: "Entertaining Angels", "WooHoo", "Believe", and the title track.
 It also spawned the Newsboys' live video, "Live One Night In Pennsylvania" and a year later.
 "Entertaining Angels" won the 1999 Dove for "Short Form Music Video of the Year".